310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% bubble Souma %}
 Indeed.
 It feels cool and pleasant here.

-Not only did I have the honor of performing with people other than my *"yu-nit,"* but it was also very refreshing.
+Not only did I have the honor of performing with people other than my *“yu-nit,”* but it was also very refreshing.
 That does not mean I have any dissatisfactions with Akatsuki, though.

 However, it is pleasant to perform side-by-side like this with my friends from the same club every once in awhile.
 {% endbubble %}